rrkharse/kubeflow-manifests/docs/deployment/rds-s3/README.md

 5. Configure Kubeflow Pipelines by editing the following file in `awsconfigs/apps/pipeline` directory:

-   1. Configure `awsconfigs/apps/pipeline/params.env` file with the RDS endpoint URL, S3 bucket name, and S3 bucket region that were configured when following the steps in Create RDS Instance and Create S3 Bucket steps in prerequisites(#1-prerequisites).

-      - For example, if your RDS endpoint URL is `rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com`, S3 bucket name is `kf-aws-demo-bucket`, and s3 bucket region is `us-west-2` your `params.env` file should look like:
+      - For example, if your RDS endpoint URL is `rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com` your `params.env` file should look like:
       - ```
         dbHost=rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com
+        ```

+   2. [S3] Configure `awsconfigs/apps/pipeline/s3/params.env` file with the S3 bucket name, and S3 bucket region that were configured when following the steps in Create S3 Bucket steps in prerequisites(#1-prerequisites).

+      - For example, if your S3 bucket name is `kf-aws-demo-bucket` and s3 bucket region is `us-west-2` your `params.env` file should look like:
+      - ```
         bucketName=kf-aws-demo-bucket
         minioServiceHost=s3.amazonaws.com
         minioServiceRegion=us-west-2